House at 209–211 S. Ninth Street

-The house at 209–211 S. Ninth Street was a historic home located at Terre Haute, Vigo County, Indiana.
+The house at 209–211 S. Ninth Street was a historic home located at Terre Haute, Indiana.
 It was built about 1880, and was a one-story, Late Victorian rectangular frame duplex cottage.
 It featured an elaborate Eastlake movement style front porch with a shed roof.
 It has been demolished.

 It was listed on the National Register of Historic Places in 1983, and was delisted in 2019.

-The house no longer existed, or is no longer at its original location, in 2011.
+The house no longer exists, or is no longer at its original location, in 2011.